 I have come to find that some of the highest quality of communities that I’ve been in is where I paid a small fee to be in the group.
 That way you know everyone that is there is there for a specific purpose.
 There’s also no shame in bringing up what your going through or being afraid to ask a “stupid” question because everyone is either going through that too (and needs to hear the answer) or they have recently found a solution to the question you’re looking for and wants to share it.

 All in all, I highly recommend that you get The Money Psychology Approach.
-Its a low cost method for you to permantly change your financial behavior for the better!
-Just because you have struggled with your budget in one way doesn’t mean you have to permantly stay that way forever.
+Its a low cost method for you to permanently change your financial behavior for the better!
+Just because you have struggled with your budget in one way doesn’t mean you have to permanently stay that way forever.
 You can change it!